alexdlaird/pyngrok/docs/index.rst

-`ngrok <https://ngrok.com>`_ is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect for exposing local web servers, building webhook integrations, enabling SSH access, testing chatbots, demoing from your own machine, and more, made even more powerful with native Python integration through :code:`pyngrok`.
+`ngrok <https://ngrok.com>`_ is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect for exposing local web servers, building webhook integrations, enabling SSH access, testing chatbots, demoing from your own machine, and more, and its made even more powerful with native Python integration through :code:`pyngrok`.

 Installation
 ------------